AIRROBO Robot Vacuum P20 Brings 99.2% Cleaning Efficiency into Global Households

 The P20 on the outside is polished with matte texture and a diamond pattern tailored by a top industrial design team in Europe, making its top cover free with smudge and fingerprints.
 Its flowing diamond luster also manifests the concept of modernism and functionalism that can integrate into all kinds of interior decoration styles – minimalist, contemporary design, traditional design, transitional design – that you name it, combining aesthetics, innovation and practicality into one.

-The AIRROBO P20 is now available on Amazon retailing at JPY19900.
-A time-limited discount code airrobo1 can be redeemed on Amazon before 15th October, offering 35% off.
+The AIRROBO P20 is available now on official website and Amazon retailing at US$199.99.
+A time-limited discount code p20promo can be redeemed on official website and Amazon before 15th October, offering 40% off.

 For more information